BrunaHelua/projeto-mestrado-IFGW-HEP/README.md

     ```bash
     python src/testes_bruna_amplitudes_1.py
     ```
-    Or, you can explore the Jupyter notebook in the same directory for a more interactive analysis.
+    Or, you can explore the Jupyter notebook in notebooks/ directory for a more interactive analysis.

 ## Project Structure